moby/moby/docs/reference/commandline/dockerd.md

 ##### Legacy Registries

-Enabling `--disable-legacy-registry` forces a docker daemon to only interact with registries which support the V2 protocol.
+Operations against registries supporting only the legacy v1 protocol are disabled by default.
 Specifically, the daemon will not attempt `push`, `pull` and `login` to v1 registries.
 The exception to this is `search` which can still be performed on v1 registries.

+Add `"disable-legacy-registry":false` to the [daemon configuration file](#daemon-configuration-file), or set the `--disable-legacy-registry=false` flag, if you need to interact with registries that have not yet migrated to the v2 protocol.

+Interaction v1 registries will no longer be supported in Docker v17.12, and the `disable-legacy-registry` configuration option will be removed.

 #### Running a Docker daemon behind an HTTPS_PROXY